PhilGrunewald/Behave2016/manuscript.md

 Governments and private organisations collect statistics and information on product sales and their technical characteristics.
 Australia, U.S.A. and China keep formal registration databases of technologies deployed, which provide robust data for appliance stock models.
 Various countries require energy-using products to be registered centrally before they can be placed in the market to comply with minimum energy performance or labelling requirements.
 The EU has not yet adopted such a database.

+Technical information on products can also be obtained directly from manufactures.
+Specifications are increasingly available online and can be collected via web 'scrapers'.
+Key parameters include U-values, power ratings, and efficiency values.
+[XXX ref]

+Given the short life of incandescent light bulbs, it was possible for models like DECADE to infer their use based on the replacement rate.
+For LEDs the link between sales and total energy consumed has become more difficult.
+[XXX Kevin - is that fair to say?]

 ### Physical inspection of homes
-Physical inspections can provide insights into the ownership of end-use equipment along with physical characteristics of the buildings themselves, such as used for SAP assessments.
+Physical inspections can provide insights into the ownership and distribution of end-use equipment along with physical characteristics of the buildings themselves, such as used for SAP assessments.

 Such surveys can be through home visits, such as those used to generate SAP assessments or provide representative national statistics on the housing stock.
 Governments also collect and collate these through the use of national surveys.
 Cost and intrusiveness of this approach is high.

 ### Home surveys
 Governments and market research companies collect information on appliance ownership, recent sales and efficiency measures via questionnaires.
 Representative panels with multiple thousand surveys are available from GfK and the English Housing Survey (EHS).

-[XXX Cite GfK data] [XXX Cite Department for Communities and Local Government (DCLG)] Surveys are complemented by physical inspection for a sub-sample of the properties.
+[XXX Cite GfK data] [XXX Cite Department for Communities and Local Government (DCLG)] Surveys are sometimes complemented by physical inspection for a sub-sample of the properties.

+Socio-demographic information is included or can be brought in from other surveys and national statistics (based on census).
+These allow to calibrate models to represent national distributions or subsets thereof.

 ### Interview survey of householders
-@Janda11 and @Huebner15 argue that energy consumption of homes is poorly represented by their physical characteristics.
+@Janda11 and @Huebner15 and [19] argue that energy consumption of homes is poorly represented by their physical characteristics alone.
 65% of the variation in energy use is not attributable to appliances or building properties.

-Interviews of the householders themselves can provide not only insights into ownership of equipment (without the need for a physical inspection), but also insights into usage patterns and motivation for use.
+Interviews of the householders themselves can provide not only insights into ownership of equipment (without the need for a physical inspection), but also help to understand usage patterns and motivation for use.

 Relevant UK examples include the annual Survey of English Housing (N=15,000), published annually as Housing in England reports 1993-93 [XXX should this read 83?] to 2007-08 inclusive [14].
 Prior to 2008, The ONS interviewed householders for the English Household Conditions Survey (EHCS) [15].

 ### Diaries and time-use surveys
 Greater detail of household activities can be obtained with time-use diaries and targeted diaries focussing on equipment usage, such as routines and frequency of washing machine use.
 [XXX cite data?]